zachlindsey/zachlindsey.github.io/blogs.md

 For fun, try working out whether or not you can assign TRUE/FALSE to each to make all four statements true.

 And now the question: What is the probability that a sentence chosen from $\mbox{CNF}_k(m,n)$ is solvable?
-That is, is the an assignment of true or false to the variables that makes all the clauses true?
+That is, is there an assignment of true or false to the variables that makes all the clauses true?
 Can we estimate how long it will take to solve?

 ## Experiments